 Compared to honey, sugar, especially refined white sugar, is far less expensive and is commonly used in numerous recipes around the world.

-It is important to note that there are many different types of sugar and, although the nutritional differences are minimal, there is some variation between white sugar, cane sugar, brown sugar, and other forms of sugar.
+It is important to note that there are many different types of sugar and, although the nutritional differences are minimal, there is some variation between white sugar, cane sugar, brown sugar, and other forms.

 Concerns with Honey

-Aside from rare allergies in some individuals, there are a few health risks related to honey.
-Although it does contain slightly more calories per serving the difference is minimal.
+The primary health concern with honey is its safety for infants younger than 12 months, as honey can contain the bacteria that causes infant botulism (10).
+Aside from this and rare allergies in some individuals, there are a few health risks related to raw honey.
+Although it does contain slightly more calories per serving than sugar, the difference is minimal.

 Concerns with Sugar

 Compared to honey, sugar has been linked to more health concerns.
-A high consumption of calories from refined and added sugar has been linked to weight gain, obesity, type 2 diabetes, heart disease, and an increased risk of illness.
-(9)
+Excessive sugar intake and high consumption of calories from refined, added sugar have been linked to weight gain, obesity, type 2 diabetes, heart disease, tooth decay, and an increased risk of illness (11).
+However, it is important to consider that this may simply be a correlation, not a direct cause.

 Which is Healthier?